kevcunnane/sqlops-debug/README.md

 To develop an extension you need [Node.js](https://nodejs.org/en/) installed and available in your `$PATH`.
 Node.js includes [npm](https://www.npmjs.com/), the Node.js Package Manager, which will be used to install the extension generator.

 ## Install the extension generator
-Install Yeoman and the SQL Operations Studio Extension generator from the command prompt:
+Install Yeoman and the Azure Data Studio Extension generator from the command prompt:

 ```sh
 npm install -g yo generator-sqlops